Datamine-Crypto/white-paper/docs/audits/reentrancy2025_08_06.md

 ### 6\.
 Overall Conclusion

-The LockquidityToken contract correctly anticipates the re-entrancy risks inherent in its dependencies and successfully mitigates them through rigorous adherence to the Checks-Effects-Interactions pattern.
+The LockquidityToken contract correctly anticipates the re-entrancy risks inherent in its dependencies and successfully mitigates them through a multi-layered defense of msg.sender-scoped logic and rigorous adherence to the Checks-Effects-Interactions pattern.
 The identified attack paths do not allow for the manipulation of the contract's core logic or for any significant financial gain.

 The primary friction points for this protocol are more likely to stem from ecosystem challenges related to the ERC777 standard, such as the lack of default ERC1820 hook support in modern smart contract wallets, rather than from the core logic of the contract itself.